qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Exaggerated.
 Polarized.
 Utilizes binary thinking.
 - Providing interesting new information.
 Utilizes information addiction.

-In the ancient world, when there was no algorithmic recommendataion, there was still the "natural selection" of memes (stories, cultures).
+In the ancient world, when there was no algorithmic recommendataion, there was still the "natural selection" of memes (stories, cultures) but slower.

 Memes facilitate being spreaded.
 On the contrary, **antimemes** resist being spreaded.